eggsyxu/eggsyxu.github.io/index.md

----
-layout: splash
-title: "Eggsy Xu"
-subtitle: "Roboticist · Poet · Racer"
-header:
-  overlay_color: "#000"
-  overlay_filter: "0.2"
-  overlay_image: /assets/images/header.jpg

----
+My name is Guangxuan (Eggsy) Xu.
 Welcome to my world!
-I’m a robotics enthusiast, occasional poet, and part-time racer.

 I’m currently a master’s student at the University of Michigan, pursuing a dual degree in Robotics and Biomedical Engineering.